 Nobody can seem to fix the vibrations on these vehicles.
-I have been personally involved in diagnosing two vehicles that were purchased back from the customers for this very problem.
-The first vehicle is a 2014 GMC Denali 1500 Series 4X4 Crew Cab short bed pickup truck.
+I have been personally involved in diagnosing two vehicles purchased back from the customers for this very problem.
+The first vehicle is a 2014 GMC Denali 1500 Series 4X4 Crew Cab short-bed pickup truck.
 The second is a 2015 Cadillac Escalade 4X4 SUV.
-Both of these vehicles had the EXACT SAME CAUSE of the vibration; a rear axle that was not setup correctly.
+These vehicles had the EXACT SAME CAUSE of the vibration, a rear axle that was not set up correctly.

-In the spring of 2016, I was teaching a manual drivetrain class at the university at which I teach.
-As part of that class, we always go through the complete inspection, disassembly, repair, and assembly process of a rear axle.
-We had 3 vehicles on the hoists and 5 axles on the workbenches.
+In the spring of 2016, I taught a manual drivetrain class at the university where I work.
+As part of that class, we always go through a rear axle’s complete inspection, disassembly, repair, and assembly process.
+We had three vehicles on the hoists and five axles on the workbenches.
 I love to work on vehicles with real problems, so I gathered my students around the 2015 Cadillac Escalade 4X4 on the hoist and told them about the vibration problem that resulted in the buyback of this vehicle.
-I told them we would carefully inspect the 9.75” rear axle as we disassembled it to see if the rear axle had any troubles that may have contributed to the vibration.
+I told them we would carefully inspect the 9.75” rear axle as we disassembled it to see if it had any troubles that may have contributed to the vibration.

 Next, we moved to the 2014 GMC Denali 1500 Series 4X4 Crew Cab short-bed pickup truck and performed the same measurements.
 It also read ZERO inch-pounds of rotational torque for the “Total Turning Preload” measurement.
-The truck had the same rear axle housing except is had a 9.5” ring gear rather than the 9.75” ring gear in the Cadillac.
-Having two vehicles with zero bearing preload is unheard of, there must have been a problem with the axle setup, the lubricant, something was very wrong here from the factory.
+The truck had the same rear axle housing, except it had a 9.5” ring gear rather than the 9.75” ring gear in the Cadillac.
+Having two vehicles with zero bearing preload is unheard of; there must have been a problem with the axle setup or the lubricant; something was very wrong here from the factory.

-I know that several good technicians worked on these vehicles as well as an “expert” GM “Field Service Engineer,” nobody could find the problem or fix the vehicle.
-Admittedly I cannot prove that this fixed the “Chevy Shake” problem that both of these vehicles were experiencing because I could not road test them, but I am positive we fixed the source of two terrible vibrations on both of these vehicles.
+I know that several good technicians worked on these vehicles and an “expert” GM “Field Service Engineer,” nobody could find the problem or fix the vehicle.
+Admittedly I cannot prove that this fixed the “Chevy Shake” problem that both of these vehicles were experiencing because I could not road test them, but I am positive we fixed the source of two terrible vibrations on both vehicles.